tdiprima/threejs-playground/Code/parallel-lines/parallel-lines.md

 # 💯

 <span style="color:#0000dd;">A Line only comes with a thickness of 1.
 The property linewidth does not work with Line.
-On the other hand, the linewidth property works with Line2, but I can't raycast against it.</span>
+On the other hand, the linewidth property works with Line2, but I can't raycast with it.</span>

 `Line2`, `TubeGeometry`, and `LineSegments2` give you a thicker line.